Princely-O/Games-Gems-/README.md

 ***RAPIDFIRE6***
 --------------------
- *Laser defender is a modern 2D clone of Space Invaders.
+ *RapidFire6 is the 6th and only edition of the RapidFire series.
+Its is a modern 2D clone of Space Invaders.
 In particular, it goes crazy.
 The player, represented by a spaceship, will be able to steer within the screen space using the left and right arrow keys, while shooting lasers in the playspace.*